GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Etrid.md

 **Stiff Joints**: Any sprint action you take requires you take a level of fatigue.

-**Primal Instincts**: As a special ability, you may enter a frenzied state.
+**Primal Instincts**: As an action, you may enter a frenzied state.
 While in this state;
  • You gain a +3 bonus to [Body] checks and saves, +2 to [Will] checks and saves, and +1 bonus to [Rflx] checks and saves.
  • Your rough hide provides defense like Brigindine.
  • Anytime you perform an [Inte] check or save, roll a d8.
 This is a penalty suffered to the check/save.
  • You ignore your Stiff Joints feature.
 This frenzy lasts for 2d6+3 rounds.
 Once the frenzy ends, you suffer two levels of exhaustion.